-Evgeny Konnov is a Russian pianist.
-He has given concerts in numerous concert halls in Germany, Austria, Italy, Spain, Malta, Poland and Russia.
-In 2014 he won the first prize at the “Siegfried Gschwilm” Internastional Piano Competition in Augsburg, Germany.
-In 2016 he won the first prize at the “Piano Talents” Int.
-Piano Competition in Milan, Italy.
-In 2016 he won the first prize in two categories: “Superior" and “Excellence" and special prize of "Best execution of Russian music" at the International Piano Competition of “Her Royal Highness Princess Lalla Meryem” in Rabat, Marocco.
+The Russian pianist Evgeny Konnov, has played concerts in several auditoriums in Germany, Austria, Italy, Spain, Malta, Poland and Russia.
+In 2014 he was awarded the First Prize at the International Competition “Siegfried Gschwilm” in Augsburg, Germany.
+In 2016 he won the First Prize in the International Competition “Piano Talents” in Milan (Italy) and was awarded the First Prize in the “Excellence” and Special Prize to the “Best Performer of a Russian Composer” categories at the International Piano Competition “Her Royal Highness Princess Lalla Meryem” in Rabat (Morocco).

 Levon Avagyan (2017)

-Avagyan, a member of the cultural project Kammerton (Germany), the Spivakov Foundation (Russia), and the Fondation Clavarte (Switzerland), has obtained special grants from renowned organizations, such as the Yamaha Music Foundation of Europe, the Ezoe Memorial Foundation, and the Tokuji Munegutsu Foundation.
-In addition, he has participated in master classes offered by musicians of the caliber of Arie Vardi, Dimitri Bashkirov, Hung-Kuan Chen, Paul Badura-Skoda, Klaus Hellwig, and Boris Berezovsky.
+Avagyan, a member of the cultural project Kammerton (Germany), the Spivakov Foundation (Russia) and the Fondation Clavarte (Switzerland), has obtained special grants from renowned organisations, such as the Yamaha Music Foundation of Europe, the Ezoe Memorial Foundation and the Tokuji Munegutsu Foundation.
+In addition he has participated in master classes offered by musicians of the calibre of Arie Vardi, Dimitri Bashkirov, Hung-Kuan Chen, Paul Badura-Skoda, Klaus Hellwig and Boris Berezovsky.

-Since 2011, he has been a member of the Internationale Musikakademie of Liechtenstein, where he participates regularly in master classes and in whose concert series he performs.
+Since 2011, he is a member of the Internationale Musikakademie of Liechtenstein, where he participates regularly in master classes and in whose concert series he performs.

 Hiroo Sato (2016)

-The winner of the 62nd edition of the Maria Canals International Music Competition, held in 2016, was Japanese pianist Hiroo Sato, who was also awarded the audience prize.
-After graduating from the Tokyo College of Music High School and the Tokyo College of Music, he continued his studies at the Universität der Künste of Berlin (Germany) and the Tchaikovsky conservatory of Moscow (Russia).
+In the 62nd edition of the Maria Canals International Music Competition, held in 2016, the winner was the Japanese pianist Hiroo Sato, who also received the public's special prize.
+After attending the Tokyo College of Music High School and the Tokyo College of Music, he continued his studies at the Universität der Künste in Berlin (Germany) and the Chaikovski conservatory in Moscow (Russia).

 He has participated in several renowned competitions, in which he obtained several awards, such as the first prize in the 5th edition of the St. Nicola di Bari competition (Italy) and in the 76th edition of the international music competition of Japan and in the Minoru Nojima Yokosuka (Japan), as well as the second prize in the 21st edition of Ricard Viñes (Spain).

-Throughout his career, Sato has performed in several festivals, alone and with renowned orchestras, such as the Prague Chamber Orchestra, the Symphony Orchestra of Tokyo and the Philharmonic Orchestras of Tokyo and Kyoto, as well as on stages such as the exchange concert for young artists between Japan and Germany and as a soloist in the international festival Young Prague.
-He has also recorded albums, among which are “Hiroo Sato plays 3 Sonatas” and “Piano Recital”.
-He is currently continuing his education with the teachers Elisso Virsaladze, Kazuko Sumi, and Minoru Nojima.
+Throughout his career, Sato has performed in several festivals, alone and with renowned orchestras, such as the Prague Chamber Orchestra, the Symphony Orchestra of Tokyo and the Philharmonic Orchestras of Tokyo and Kyoto; on stages such as the exchange concert for young artists between Japan and Germany; or as a soloist in the international festival Young Prague.
+He has also recorded albums, among of which are "Hiroo Sato Plays 3 Sonatas" and "Piano Recital".
+He is currently continuing his education with the teachers Elisso Virsaladze, Kazuko Sumi and Minoru Nojima.

 Danylo Saienko (2015)

-When he was barely six years old, Danylo Saienko started playing the piano and graduated from the Solomia Krushelnytska specialized music school for gifted children in Ukraine.
+At just six years of age, Danylo Saienko began his piano education by studying at the specialist music school Solomia Krushelnytska (Ukraine) for talented children.
 He currently studies at the Mykola Lysenko national conservatory in his home town, Lviv, in Ukraine.

-This prize is added to the many awards he has obtained in international competitions, such as the Chopin of Lviv, the Emil Gilels of Odessa, the Mykola Lysenko of Kiev (all three in Ukraine), or the Zlotyj Parnas award in the piano festival of Sanok (Poland).
+This prize is added to the many awards he has obtained at international competitions, such as the Chopin award in Lviv, the Emil Gilels award in Odessa, the Mykola Lysenko award in Kiev (all three in Ukraine) and the Zlotyj Parnas award at the Sanok piano festival (Poland).

 Regina Chernychko (2014)

-The young pianist Regina Chernychko, winner of the 60th edition of the Maria Canals International Music Competition, held in 2014, was born in Járkov (Ukraine), and she initiated her piano education at the special middle school of her hometown with Irina Surjenko.
-She also received lessons from her mother, Inna Chernychko, and teachers such as Svetlana Zakharova, Olga Rissin-Morenova, Leonid Margarius, and Ralf Gothóni.
+The young pianist Regina Chernychko, winner of the 60th edition of the Maria Canals International Music Competition, held in 2014, was born in Járkov (Ukraine), and she began her piano education at the middle special school in her hometown under the guidance of Irina Surjenko.
+She also received lessons from her mother, Inna Chernychko, and teachers such as Svetlana Zakharova, Olga Rissin-Morenova, Leonid Margarius and Ralf Gothóni.

-Besides the first prize in the Maria Canals competition, she has been awarded the diplomas of Frederic Chopin (Poland), Stupen K. Masterstvu (Russia), and Ricard Viñes (Spain).
+Besides the first prize in the Maria Canals Competition, she has been awarded the Frédéric Chopin diploma (Poland), the Stupen K. Masterstvu diploma (Russia) and the Ricard Viñas diploma (Spain).

 Stanislav Khristenko (2013)

-The Russian Stanislav Khristenko studied piano in Moscow between 1998 and 2003; subsequently, he graduated with honors in piano performance and studied a master's degree at the Tchaikovsky conservatory in the same city.
+The Russian Stanislav Khristenko studied piano in Moscow between 1998 and 2003; subsequently, he graduated with honours in piano interpretation and studied a Master's at the Tchaikovsky conservatory in the same city.
 In 2010, he finished his studies in the Cleveland Institute of Music in the United States.

 Throughout his career, he has received awards such as the first prize in the international competitions Parnassós (Mexico) and Città di Cantù (Italy), as well as the third prize in the piano competition of New Orleans.
 To this list, we have to add the prestigious first prize in the 59th edition of the Maria Canals International Music Competition.